BookOwl/nustack/README.md

 Nustack is a stack-oriented concatenative programming language with support for high-level modular programming and Python integration.

 ## Installing.
 Installing Nustack is easy.
-Just download this repository to your computer as a zip, extract the contents to a folder called nustack that is on the module search path.
+Just download this repository to your computer as a zip, extract the contents of the nustack-master folder to a folder called nustack that is on the module search path.

 Nustak is compatable with Python 3.
 ## Running
 To run a Nustack program, just run the following command line: `python -m nustack path/to/program.nu`

+`python -m nustack` starts the Nustack interactive prompt.
 ## Help
 Currently, there is no documentation for Nustack, but once I finish implementing the built-in functions, I create the documentation in the wiki.
 For now, create an issue with your questions.
 ## Example